dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 * [HttpContext.Request.Scheme](xref:Microsoft.AspNetCore.Http.HttpRequest.Scheme): Set using the `X-Forwarded-Proto` header value.
 * [HttpContext.Request.Host](xref:Microsoft.AspNetCore.Http.HttpRequest.Host): Set using the `X-Forwarded-Host` header value.

+For more information on the preceding, see [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/21615).

 Forwarded Headers Middleware [default settings](#forwarded-headers-middleware-options) can be configured.
-The default settings are:
+For the default settings:

 * There is only *one proxy* between the app and the source of the requests.
 * Only loopback addresses are configured for known proxies and known networks.
 * The forwarded headers are named `X-Forwarded-For` and `X-Forwarded-Proto`.
+* The  `ForwardedHeaders` value is `ForwardedHeaders.None`, the desired forwarders must be set here to enable the middleware.

 Not all network appliances add the `X-Forwarded-For` and `X-Forwarded-Proto` headers without additional configuration.
 Consult your appliance manufacturer's guidance if proxied requests don't contain these headers when they reach the app.
 If the appliance uses different header names than `X-Forwarded-For` and `X-Forwarded-Proto`, set the <xref:Microsoft.AspNetCore.Builder.ForwardedHeadersOptions.ForwardedForHeaderName> and <xref:Microsoft.AspNetCore.Builder.ForwardedHeadersOptions.ForwardedProtoHeaderName> options to match the header names used by the appliance.
 For more information, see [Forwarded Headers Middleware options](#forwarded-headers-middleware-options) and [Configuration for a proxy that uses different header names](#configuration-for-a-proxy-that-uses-different-header-names).